Anti-Money Laundering Case Studies

 The IPA recognise that there can be difficulty in stating when a business relationship is ‘established’.
 The CCAB Guidance is clear that due diligence should be completed before agreeing to act or accepting an appointment.
 The IPA would therefore expect to see due diligence work for all new appointments and agreeing to act as Nominee etc. to be completed prior to commencing work in respect of the relevant company/individual.

 Until due diligence is completed, you should not agree to take any funds or hold any assets from the relevant entity.
-The IPA has seen and would recommend that Letters of Engagement are amended to confirm that, as an IP, until you have received and reviewed identification documentation and other relevant documents, you will not confirm your acceptance of the engagement or agree to hold funds or assets.
+The IPA has seen and would recommend that Letters of Engagement are amended to confirm that, as an Insolvency Practitioner, until you have received and reviewed identification documentation and other relevant documents, you will not confirm your acceptance of the engagement or agree to hold funds or assets.

 Members are reminded of Regulation 30(3) and paragraph F3.5 in the CCAB guidance where a hostile appointment is being undertaken and due diligence cannot be completed prior to accepting an appointment.